oddeyemotion/arris-doc-site/README.md

 ---

 !!!
-This is an alert I leave here for fun
+Updating contents
 !!!

-This website was created by [Arris](/contacts.md) (myself) as a personal portfolio to showcase some of my projects related to both Computer Science and Robotics.
+This [website](https://oddeyemotion.github.io/odd/) was created by [Arris](/contacts.md) (myself) as a personal portfolio to showcase some of my projects related to both Computer Science and Robotics.

 > I really hope I could get an internship somewhere in the industry :<